livechat/chat-widget-adapters/packages/widget-angular/README.md

 ### Services

 The `LiveChatWidgetModule`, exported from this package, registers a set of injectable services.
 All of them expose a subscribable [BehaviorSubject](https://rxjs.dev/api/index/class/BehaviorSubject) instance.
-It allows consuming reactive data from the chat widget in any place of the application, as long as the `LiveChatWidget` component is rendered in the tree.
+It allows consuming reactive data from the chat widget in any place of the application, as long as the `LiveChatWidget` or `TextWidget` component is rendered in the tree.

 #### WidgetStateService